Our School

 Twenty-four years ago, the AASD acquired a 42-acre parcel of land from Rich and Alice Van Handel near Appleton North High School.
 This forward-thinking move by our district was in anticipation of the growth we now witness in the northeastern part of our district.
 They envisioned the need for an elementary school on this land to accommodate the expanding community.

 This area once had a small, rural school called Sandy Slope, and the Van Handel’s farm was also known as Sandy Slope Farm.
+To honor the farm's history, the Van Handel farm’s silo will be preserved as a part of the new school campus.

 What is the Sandy Slope mascot?